-The time spent in hospital can vary from about three to six days.
-The healthcare team (surgeon, physiotherapist and nurses) will make an ongoing assessment of recovery and will recommend when going home is appropriate.
+The time spent in hospital can vary from about 5 to 7 days.
+The healthcare team (surgeon, physiotherapist or physical therapist and nurses) will make an ongoing assessment of recovery and will recommend when going home is appropriate.
 A part of the healthcare team’s assessment will be to discuss if special equipment needs to be installed to assist at home or if home help needs to be arranged.

 Crutches will need to be used for up to six weeks after the operation.
 By six weeks, the majority of people should be able to return to a range of normal activities, including driving.

 As with any surgical procedure there are risks involved with total knee joint replacement.
 As well as general risks of infection and risks associated with anaesthetic; risks specific to this surgery include: